TECHNICAL GUIDE

 Capacity example: A 2.5 mm² T+E cable under Method C has a current-carrying capacity of 27 A — a 35% increase over Method A (20 A) for the same cable.
 This is why the reference method selection has such a significant impact on cable sizing decisions.

-Important note: If a cable that is mostly clipped to joists (Method C) passes through a section of conduit in a wall (Method A) at any point, the more restrictive Method A applies to the entire run.
+Important note: If a cable that is mostly clipped to joists (Method C) passes through a section of conduit in a wall (Method B) or through a thermally insulated wall (Method A) at any point, the more restrictive method applies to the entire run.
 Design for the worst case.

 05 · Technical Guide

-Method D covers cables installed directly in the ground.
-This is the standard method for armoured cable (SWA) runs supplying outbuildings, garages, garden offices, external lighting, and any other installation that requires an underground cable route.
+BS 7671 splits the buried case into two reference methods, and mixing them up is a common source of undersized cable.
+This is the standard territory for armoured cable (SWA) runs supplying outbuildings, garages, garden offices, external lighting, and any other installation that requires an underground route.

 • Cable protection: SWA cable provides its own mechanical protection via the steel wire armour.
-The cable is typically laid on a bed of fine sand or sieved fill, covered with more sand, and then protected with yellow cable warning tiles or tape before backfilling.
+The cable is typically laid on a bed of fine sand or sieved fill, covered with more sand, and then protected with cable warning tiles or tape before backfilling.
+BS 7671 does not itself specify a burial depth — depth is set by the risk of disturbance at that location and by the relevant utility or site guidance, and any departure from 0.7 m is corrected using Table 4B4.

 06 · Technical Guide